- Mental Health»

 People Who Prefer Only Ketchup

-In fact, it's been said that people who just get ketchup on ALL popular American foods are considered to be socially immature, selfish and insecure.
-People who won't even try another condiment (but say that they have) are also known to be untrustworthy.
+In fact, I've believe that in my own experience and studies just how addictive ketchup can be.
+Personally, I find those who just get ketchup on all their foods are socially immature, selfish and insecure.
+People who won't even try another condiment (but say that they have) I find to be untrustworthy.

-It's been discovered that 9 out of 10 people who prefer just ketchup have deep personal family issues, a serious mental disorder or both.
-A child with older siblings living with a single parent (usually the mother) develop a fascination with ketchup because it's one of the things that gave them the most pleasure while growing up.
+I've personally spoke to those who prefer just ketchup and I think that most have deep personal issues, an eccentric personality, a serious mental disorder or maybe a mixture of all three.
+Children living with a single parent (usually the mother) could develop a fascination with ketchup because it's one of the things that gave them the most pleasure while growing up.

 Ketchup Obsession during Adulthood